neilrohra14/SmartestEnergy/README.md

 Describe the process used to retrive data and save to file.
 Complete remaining tests and describe them.
 Add test running to instructions file.
 Change Readme file
+Add back the png files for one time so charts can be seen without running the solution.

 Additional analysis description
     - Plot imbalance volume against buy/sell price to show relation.
 Can show sensitivity of prices to the imbalance volume.